HeyMaximus/Mordecai/README.md

 - Server URL is "http:localhost:3010" by default.
 - All connected games (rooms), players (sockets), and event can be monitored in real time.
 - More information about the Socket.IO ADMIN UI can be found [here](https://socket.io/docs/v4/admin-ui/).
+- Authorization to access is turned off for demo and ease of use.
+Change if not deployed locally.